 How to better integrate work and life

-You don’t have to pick between work or life ― instead, they mix.
+Your employees don’t have to pick between work or life ― instead, they mix.
 But work-life integration has challenges.
-When the boundaries between work and life are more fluid, you might find yourself answering emails over the weekend or working late nights on a project.
-Instead of overworking yourself, work-life integration is meant to align all of your energy into creating a meaningful and impactful life.
-So how do you keep your work-life alignment on track?
-You set boundaries.
+When the boundaries between work and life are more fluid, they might find themselves answering emails over the weekend or working late nights on a project.
+Instead of overworking them, work-life integration strategies are meant to align all of their energy into creating a meaningful and impactful life.
+So how do you help employees keep work-life alignment on track?
+By encouraging them to set boundaries.

 1. Block off time on your calendar